gagregrog/qmk_userspace/users/gagregrog/tap_dance/tap_dance.md

 -   Within `keymap.h` create an enum to name your unicode characters, such as:
     ```c
     enum unicode_names {
+      UNICODE_START, // you must put a dummy value at the beginning of the enum or it won't work
       SNEK
     };
     ```